Every old house has its story. Here's what we know about this Old House.

 Stories abound about the history of the Old House owners, some perhaps apocryphal.
 Whoever lived or visited the House kept the sturdy building in good repair.
 Time and weather deteriorated the roof and rendered the electrical system obsolete.
 Original “outdoor” plumbing gave way to a cesspool and now a new septic system.
 Not all that glamorous, but we’re confident the House can stand for another 100 years.

-Now “The Old House at Center and Main” is home to over two dozen local handcrafters and authors.
+Now “The Old House at Center and Main” is home to over four dozen local handcrafters and authors.
 Their work fills the lower level of the house and is for sale to discerning Torrey visitors and Wayne County locals.

 There is great pride in remembering history and we’re pleased to have you visit.
 Enjoy “The Old House at Center and Main” and the very talented handcrafters and authors that you will find here.